 Is your child somewhere in the middle?
 This is where we are, and I plan to take a week to read each book for the shorter books, and spread the longer ones out over a few weeks.

 Have a GREAT year reading these fun books and working on those amazing reading skills!
-Do you have any books recommendations to add?
-Drop them in the comments!
+Do you have any books recommendations to add to this first grade reading list?
+Drop them in the comments or head over to my online homeschool community!